JvanKatwijk/wfm-rpi/README.md

 ----------------------------------------------------------------------------

-The software can be configured for use with an AIRSPY, SDRplay or a DABstick.
+The software can be configured for use with an AIRSPY, SDRplay and/or a DABstick.

+The 1.0 version differs from the 0.998 version in two ways
++ it allows configuration for more than one device, it will use \
+the device attached.
++ for the SDRplay, it now has an improved gain reduction setting, and \
+it depends on library 2.13.
+In case an RSPduo is used, tuner 1 will we selected by default.

 This version of the FM software was designed such that it runs on a Raspberry PI 2.
 The - high - input samplerate is filtered and decimated to a rate around 192000.
 Note that the